Use Azure Data Factory with PostgreSQL gateway

-Cognite supports ingestion using Microsoft Azure Data Factory (ADF).
+CDF supports ingestion using Microsoft's Azure Data Factory (ADF).

-This article shows how to create a simple data pipeline in Azure Data Factory to copy data from a file in Azure blob storage and ingest it to CDF.
-Based on your data source and your data processing requirements you may need to create more advanced data pipelines in Azure data factory (opens new window).
+This article shows how to create a simple data pipeline in ADF to copy data from a file in Azure blob storage and ingest it to CDF.
+Based on your data source and your data processing requirements you may need to create more advanced data pipelines in Azure Data Factory.

-Make sure you have an Azure subscription and have created Azure resource groups (opens new window).
+Make sure you have an Azure subscription and have created Azure resource groups.

-Make sure you have created an Azure storage account (opens new window).
+Make sure you have created an Azure storage account.